tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### DataQualityMethod

 - Name: bdqffdq:DataQualityMethod
-- Definition: A SolutionsConcept that relates a DataQualityNeed to a Specification.
+- Definition: A bdqffdq:SolutionsConcept that relates a bdqffdq:DataQualityNeed to a bdqffdq:Specification.
 - SubClass Of: SolutionsConcept

 ********************